Complex Director: Bobby Kavathas

 Friday: 10am - 1pm

-In the basement of Crispell Hall are a laundry room with washers and dryers, a T.V. lounge, a bike rack, a recycling room, a study lounge and a kitchen equipped with an oven and microwave.
-Located on the first floor are vending machines as well as public restrooms.
+In the basement of Crispell Hall are a laundry room with washers and dryers, a T.V. lounge, a bike storage room, a recycling room, a study lounge, computer lounge, and a kitchen equipped with an oven, stove top, and microwave.
+Located on the first floor are vending machines, student mailboxes, as well as public restrooms.

 Crispell Hall is in close proximity to a campus computer lab, the Hasbrouck Dining Hall, and the Student Union Building.
 Crispell Hall seeks to provide its diverse students with academic, cultural, educational and social programs to enhance living and learning experiences outside of the classroom.
-As a ten month hall, Crispell is open during all scheduled vacations (unless otherwise indicated by the Director of Residence Life) to permit those students needing housing an opportunity to remain on campus when other halls are closed.
-You must already live in 10 month housing to stay over breaks.
+As a 10-month hall, Crispell is open during all scheduled vacations (unless otherwise indicated by the Director of Residence Life) to permit those students needing housing an opportunity to remain on campus when other halls are closed.
+You must already live in 10-month housing to stay over breaks.